Buta no Goma-Suki

 - 14 oz (400 g) thinly-sliced pork butt, cut into bite-size pieces

-- 6 oz (180 g) enoki mushrooms, trimmed and pulled apart by hand
+- 5 oz (150 g) maitake mushrooms, trimmed and pulled apart by hand

-- 1/2 to 1 tablespoon kurozu (black vinegar) or rice vinegar (optional)
+- 1 1/2 tablespoons Japanese black vinegar or rice vinegar (optional)

-- In a bowl, whisk together the ingredients for the marinade until smooth (gradually add the liquid ingredients so that the sesame paste won’t become lumpy).
+- Whisk together the ingredients for the marinade until smooth (gradually add the liquid ingredients so that the sesame paste won’t become lumpy).
 Add the pork and mix well by hand.
-Let the meat marinate for 15-30 minutes.
+Let the meat marinate for 15 - 30 minutes.

-- In the donabe, spread the napa cabbage evenly on the bottom.
-Add the burdock root, and enoki mushrooms in layers and gently press the center to make room for the meat.
-Spread the pork with the marinade in center and make an even layer.
+- To assemble the ingredients in the donabe, first, spread the napa cabbage evenly on the bottom.
+Add the gobo, carrot, and maitake mushrooms in loose layers, then spread the pork with the marinade in the center evenly.

-- Lay the tofu and carrot on and around the meat.
+- Arrange the tofu on top of the meat.
 Pour the dashi from the side.

-- Cover with lid and se the donabe over medium-high heat.
-As soon as the broth starts to boil, turn down the heat to simmer.
+- Cover with lid and bring to a simmer over medium heat.
 Simmer for about 10 minutes or until the meat is barely cooked through.
-Meanwhile, check a couple of times and stir the meat with tongs.
+Meanwhile, check a couple of times and stir the meat gently with chopsticks.

-- Add the nira and cook for 1 minute.
+- Add the nira and dry chili, and cook for 1 minute.
 Stir the contents gently.
-Drizzle the vinegar.
+Drizzle the black vinegar.

 - Serve in individual bowls at the table and enjoy with some ground sesame seeds, if you like.